 - Set aside one day a month to groom your Goldendoodle (if you choose DIY grooming).
 Break the tasks up into short sessions throughout the day.
 Or break the grooming up into two or three mini sessions over a weekend.

 - If you groom at home, plan for expenses to cover grooming supplies including a dog grooming table, grooming scissors, and buying the best brush for Goldendoodle grooming that you can afford.
+(The grooming table pictured above is the one I have used for years.
+It’s the large Flying Pig Heavy Duty Grooming Table that measures 44X24, and is great for our medium Goldendoodle.)

 - If you choose a professional groomer, block off time on your calendar to take your pupper to the groomer.
 Also, make appointments well in advance.
 Groomers book so quickly, and getting a last-minute appointment is tough.